 For example, an About page for a blog or news site can be vastly different when compared to the same page for a portfolio website.
 In this collection, I’ve rounded up 30 excellent “About me” pages from the web portfolios of amazing designers, artists, illustrators, and developers.
 Enjoy!

 An interesting use of a cutout/silhouette sets this designer’s About page out from the crowd.
 A halftone self-portrait and a concise biography of the site owner rounds out this web page’s design.

 Most designers use a professional headshot photo of themselves on their About pages, but this designer from Sweden presents an interesting and unique perspective with his overhead shot.
-Bold typography draws you in to create added visual interest.

 The designer used a grid layout in the layout of his About page.
 Contemporary colors inform you of the designer’s style, while a status message of his availability to take on new projects makes it clear to prospective clients whether he’s available or not.

 A unique and effective way of organizing your personal information on the web is to create an online business card (vCard).
 In doing so, we learn who the designer is, other places to connect with him, and how to get in touch with him.